 There is still considerable uncertainty as to what ENSO conditions will look like during the peak of the Atlantic hurricane season from August-October.
 The spring months are known for their ENSO predictability barrier.
 While we are nearing the end of this predictability barrier, considerable changes in ENSO often take place in June and July.
 Both statistical and dynamical models show improved skill by the end of May for the August-October period when compared with their skill at the end of March.
 These models show even better skill by the end of June and July.
-Most of the dynamical model guidance is calling for a transition to weak or moderate La Niña conditions by the peak of the Atlantic hurricane season (Figure 9).
+Most of the dynamical model guidance is either calling for warm neutral or weak El Niño conditions by the peak of the Atlantic hurricane season (Figure 10).

-Mid-May 2016 Plume of Model ENSO Predictions
+Mid-May 2017 Plume of Model ENSO Predictions

-Figure 9: ENSO forecasts from various statistical and dynamical models.
+Figure 10: ENSO forecasts from various statistical and dynamical models.
 Figure courtesy of the International Research Institute (IRI).
-Most dynamical models call for a weak to moderate La Niña over the next several months.
+Most dynamical models call for either warm neutral ENSO or weak El Niño conditions over the next several months.

 We find that, in general, the European Centre for Medium-Range Weather Forecasts (ECMWF) shows the best prediction skill of the various ENSO models.
 The correlation skill between a 1 May forecast from the ECMWF model system 3 and the observed September Nino 3.4 anomaly is 0.82, based on hindcasts/forecasts from 1982-2010, explaining approximately 65% of the variance in Nino 3.4 SST.
 The ECMWF has upgraded to system 4, which appears to have even better skill than the previous version.
-The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately -0.5°C. There is a fairly wide spread in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 10).
+The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately +0.7°C. There is a fairly wide spread in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 11).